ADS, or ADVERTISEMENTS

 The Advertising Periods For Bavarian

-The advertisements obtained for Bavarian were mostly print ads in newspapers, and to a much lesser extent in some directories and programs.
+The advertisements obtained for Bavarian presented herein were mostly print ads in newspapers, and to a much lesser extent in some directories and programs.
 However, some outdoor /billboard and radio advertisements were also procured.
 The presentation of these ads were divided into the following four periods:

 1) As mentioned, the first was Pre-Prohibition, before 1919.